Shell eyes potential carbon capture and storage hub in Southeast Asia

 Aw Kah Peng, the Chairman of Shell Companies in Singapore, remarked: “CCS will help reduce CO2 emissions from our own operations, as we transform our manufacturing footprint here into Shell Energy and Chemicals Park Singapore.
 It also offers a way to reduce emissions from hard-to-decarbonise industries, such as those found on Jurong Island.
 This will help Singapore cut its carbon footprint as we transition to a lower carbon economy.”

-Shell, which is a provider of CO2 capture technologies, highlighted that CCS involves the integration of proven technical elements – CO2 capture, compression and transport, and storage – adding that its shipping business has played “an active role” in the development and construction of “the world’s first vessels specifically designed to carry liquid CO2 derived from CCS.”
+Shell highlights that CCS involves the integration of proven technical elements – CO2 capture, compression and transport, and storage – and adds that its shipping business has played “an active role” in the development and construction of “the world’s first vessels specifically designed to carry liquid CO2 derived from CCS.”

 In addition, the energy giant has “a proven track record of helping to develop large-scale commercial projects” that involve the full carbon capture and storage value chain.
 This includes building and operating Quest in Alberta, Canada with more than 7 million tonnes of CO2 stored there since 2015 “under budget and ahead of schedule.”